Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Optimal Parameters and Test Error of Learned Linear Attention Models

 \subsection{Fine-Tuning Value Matrix with Zero-Shot and Auxiliary Few-Shot Losses}

-Value-matrix fine-tuning with the minimal-update rule in Proposition~\ref{thm:optimal:w:zs} improves zero-shot performance on the target task $\vtheta_0$ while preserving few-shot performance across tasks.
-Without imposing the minimal-update rule, there exist multiple parameter choices that achieve the same zero-shot optimum.
-As shown in Theorem~\ref{thm:optimal:value-matrix}, these solutions form a family $\hat{\vV}(w)$ parameterized by a scalar $w>0$, and different choices of $w$ lead to different few-shot behavior.
-This remaining degree of freedom enables further adaptation beyond zero-shot performance.
+Value-matrix fine-tuning with the zero-shot loss improves zero-shot performance while preserving few-shot performance.
+However, the zero-shot loss alone does not uniquely determine the value-matrix solution.
+As shown in Theorem~\ref{thm:optimal:value-matrix}, all solutions in the family $\hat{\vV}(w)$ defined in \eqref{eq:parameter:value:only} achieve the same zero-shot optimum for fixed $\hat{\vQ}$, but different choices of $w$ lead to different few-shot behavior.
+Thus, the zero-shot objective leaves a degree of freedom that can be used to further adapt the model in the few-shot regime.

-In particular, few-shot performance is controlled by $w$, and the optimal $w$ depends on both the evaluation task $\vtheta$ and the number of demonstrations $n$ at test time.
-This suggests that value-matrix fine-tuning can be refined by selecting $w$ to optimize $n$-shot performance on a specific task.
+We first characterize how the few-shot test error depends on this remaining degree of freedom.
+In particular, the optimal value of $w$ depends on both the evaluation task $\vtheta$ and the number of demonstrations $n$ at test time.
+Therefore, choosing $w$ to improve few-shot performance on the target task $\vtheta_0$ may not be optimal for other tasks.

 Figure~\ref{fig:optimal_zs_finetune_v_only} illustrates this dependence by plotting the $n$-shot test error of models with parameters $\big(\hat{\vV}(w),\hat{\vQ}\big)$ in \eqref{eq:parameter:value:only} for different values of $w$.
 For each fixed $n$, there exists an optimal choice of $w$ that minimizes the $n$-shot test error on the target task.
 The following theorem formalizes this observation by characterizing the task-wise optimal choice of $w$ as a function of the evaluation task $\vtheta$ and the number of demonstrations $n$.